COVID-19 Update

-Dearden and Stanton Limited offers a variety of services in both the fields of engineering and land surveying in Orillia and surrounding areas.
+Dearden and Stanton Limited offers a variety of services in the fields of land surveying in Orillia and surrounding areas.
 We have been providing professional services since our incorporation in 1964.
 On this page, you’ll find descriptions and illustrations of some of our most commonly requested services to give you a better idea of what is offered by Dearden and Stanton Limited.
 We understand that each project is different and we will work with you to ensure that you receive the services that you require.
-If you have any more questions, don’t hesitate to contact us today.
+If you have any more questions, don’t hesitate to contact us today .

 SRPR is an as-built survey of new and existing structures detailing the boundaries of the property and any rights of ways, encroachments or easements that may affect your property.
 Included with SRPR and a written report outlining any points of interest about your property.
 SRPR is most commonly when buying or selling a property.